trimstray/nginx-admins-handbook/doc/RULES.md

 ###### Rationale

   > It is recommended to run TLS 1.2/1.3 and fully disable SSLv2, SSLv3, TLS 1.0 and TLS 1.1 that have protocol weaknesses and uses older cipher suites (do not provide any modern ciper modes).
+By the way, the TLS 1.3 protocol is the latest and 'more robust' TLS protocol version and should be used where possible (and where don't need backward compatibility).

   > TLS 1.0 and TLS 1.1 must not be used (see [Deprecating TLSv1.0 and TLSv1.1](https://tools.ietf.org/id/draft-moriarty-tls-oldversions-diediedie-00.html)) and were superceded by TLS 1.2, which has now itself been superceded by TLS 1.3 (must be included by January 1, 2024).
 They are also actively being deprecated in accordance with guidance from government agencies (e.g. NIST Special Publication (SP) [800-52 Revision 2](https://csrc.nist.gov/CSRC/media/Publications/sp/800-52/rev-2/draft/documents/sp800-52r2-draft2.pdf)) and industry consortia such as the Payment Card Industry Association (PCI) [PCI-TLS - Migrating from SSL and Early TLS (Information Suplement)](https://www.pcisecuritystandards.org/documents/Migrating-from-SSL-Early-TLS-Info-Supp-v1_1.pdf).